Meditation

 Related topics:

-Meditation is a Consciousness practice:
+Meditation as a Consciousness practice:

 Since humans have an “awareness” or a “consciousness”, and humans “perceive” and “experience” their experience or reality, one could say that meditation is a practice where you perceive, experience, or are aware of reality.